School Tax Calculator

 What did King George know about tax fairness?

 100,000 commuters leave New Hampshire each day to work in another state that has its own state income tax.
 These commuters receive a credit for the income taxes they pay to the states where they work.
-This offsets the NH income tax for them.
+This offsets the NH Education Income Tax.
 Massachusetts, Maine and Vermont all have income taxes imposed at higher rates than proposed in the 3-3 Tax Savings Plan.
+Out-bound commuters will not pay the new flat income tax and will be aided in paying their property taxes by a new $250,000 homestead exemption that is funded by the income tax.

 65,000 inbound commuters will start to pay a 3 percent flat rate income tax on the income they earn in our state.